 The benefits of owner-occupied commercial real estate include both financial and other benefits.

 - Reduce Taxes: Certain expenses related to owning and maintaining a property can be written off when a business owns the property.
-Property taxes and mortgage interest don’t qualify as write-offs when a business is leasing.
+Things like property taxes and mortgage interest don’t qualify as write-offs when a business is leasing.
 Since there are many costs associated with maintaining commercial real estate properties, the tax deductions are frequently quite substantial.

 - Control Property: When a business owns the property that it’s in, the business can do with the property as it wishes.
 There aren’t any constraints placed by third-party property owners that must be adhered to.
 Additionally, businesses may be more willing to invest in valuable upgrades if they’ll see the increased value whenever the property is sold.
 (Laws and codes, of course, still apply.)